marcprux/MemoZ/README.md

 ## Gotchas

-Care must be taken that the calculation is truly referentially transparent.
-It might be tempting to cache results of parsing dates or numbers using built-in static parsing utilities, but be mindful that these functions typically take the current locale into account, so if the locale changes between invocations, the difference may not be seen when results are returned from the memoization cache.
+Care must be taken that memozied computations are truly referentially transparent.
+It might be tempting to cache results of parsing dates or numbers using built-in static parsing utilities, but be mindful that these functions often take external environment settings (such as the current locale) into account, so if the environment changes between invocations, the memoized result will not be the same as the computed result.

 ## Implementation Details